Sikor915/TexasHold-emAI/README.md

 # TexasHold-emAI
-This is a AI agent that plays Texas Hold'em to the bes of it's abilities
+This is a AI agent that plays Texas Hold'em to the best of it's abilities